openaq/openaq-info/FAQ.md

 **5. How is OpenAQ funded?**

 You can see our current list of partners and sponsors [here](https://openaq.org/#/about?_k=0niwqz) (bottom of the page).
 We generally rely on a combination of government, private-sector, and non-profit/foundation grants in the open data, air quality and general environmental and public health spaces.

-At this time, we do not accept personal donations of funds.
+We seek to partner with organizations that are interested in fostering air quality awareness and actions around the world.
+We also expect large organizations that use the OpenAQ platform to find a way to give back to our community for the sustainability of our system.
+If your organization is interested in sponsoring our work or collaborating in some way, please let us know (info@openaq.org).

-We are always on the lookout for partnerships to help us sustain and expand what our community is doing.
+We also are exploring and will be accepting individual donations as part of GivingTuesday as a start (See #7 below).
+We are always on the lookout for partnerships (of all types) to help us sustain and expand what our community is doing.

 <a name="whyfund"/>